The Best Veggies for Guinea Pigs: Guinea Pig Diet In-Depth Guide

 Unlike many animals, guinea pigs cannot produce their own vitamin C. You will need to provide about 25 – 30 mg of vitamin C to a guinea pig per day.

-It is possible to get vitamin C from pellets with fortified vitamin C and other supplements.
+It is possible to give guinea pigs vitamin C from pellets with fortified vitamin C and other supplements.
 However, the vets usually recommend that we sufficiently supplement our guinea pigs with vitamin C through feeding vegetables even if you are giving them pellets and other supplements.

 The best vegetable for vitamin C is hands down bell pepper.
 It does not matter which color you feed your guinea pig.
 You can give them all sorts of color – red, yellow, green, or orange.
 Their nutrition level are all slightly different, but the vitamin C in all four colors are significantly better than most other vegetables available.

 The research also says that, for unknown reason, bell pepper had an effect of lowering the case of urinary tract infection, which is common among adult guinea pigs.